plowsof/listen_for_zmq/readme.md

-### Simple method:

-from u/not420guilty
-you can check if the port is open.
-This command on linux: nc -zv <IP_ADDRESS> 18083

-Ignore everything here, ^^
+ehck if 18083 port is actually open - then confirm zmq traffic on that port

 Script output: